brightin/pottery/README.md

 ### 0. Define your translation function

 This library is only meant to generate and read PO files.
-Translating in and of itself is up to you and your.
+Translating in and of itself is up to you.
 There are plenty of great libraries out there for this with which Pottery has no intentionns to compete.

 ``` clojure
 (defn tr [s & args]